-The project marks a unique collaboration with several Los Angeles organizations including 18th Street Arts Center; Institute of Contemporary Arts, Los Angeles (ICA LA); GRI Scholars Program; Villa Aurora Thomas Mann House (VATMH); California Institute of Technology (Caltech); The Center for European and Russian Studies, UCLA; The Fulcrum; Art at the Rendon, Human Resources; Los Angeles Filmforum; and e-flux in New York.
+Organized by Independent Curator Asha Bukojemsky, the project marks a unique collaboration with several Los Angeles organizations including 18th Street Arts Center; Institute of Contemporary Arts, Los Angeles (ICA LA); GRI Scholars Program; Villa Aurora Thomas Mann House (VATMH); California Institute of Technology (Caltech); The Center for European and Russian Studies, UCLA; The Fulcrum; Art at the Rendon, Human Resources; Los Angeles Filmforum; and e-flux in New York.

 Kyiv to LA is made possible by a generous grant from Nora McNeely Hurley and Manitou Fund.

-Press: KCRW, Hyperallergic, Deutschlandfunk
+Press: Hyperallergic, Deutschlandfunk, KCRW

 About